pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## Creating a new release

 1. Switch to `master` branch
-1. Merge in changes from `development`

-1. If you are publishing a major version, Put a copy of the most current major release in `old_styleguides`.
-Otherwise skip to the next step.
-	1. `cd styleguide`
-	1. Add a link in `docs/other-versions.scss` in the format of 'version x'
-	1. `gulp styleguide-build`
-	1. `rm -rf old_styleguides/x` where `x` is the major version of your release (e.g. 3)
-	1. `cp -r build/ old_styleguides/x`
-	1. `rm -rf old_styleguides/x/y/`, where y is a major release, for all major releases.
-This removes copies of old styleguides in your current styleguide (the older styleguides should already be stored in `old_styleguides`)
-	1. `gulp ci`
-	1. `cd ../library`

 1. In library, run `yarn`
 1. Run `gulp release-prepare`.
 This will: